Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Firmware design

 The \textsc{Evaluation Processor} encodes the entire forest of the BDT as illustrated by figure \ref{fig:eval_proc}.
-The diagram flows from left to right with the the vector of $V$ input variables $\vec{x}$ being the input to the \textsc{Processor}.
+The diagram flows from left to right with the vector of $V$ input variables $\vec{x}$ being the input to the \textsc{Processor}.
 On the other side the BDT output score $O$ exits.

 First, the bus tap does the fanout of the vector $\vec{x}$ into $V$ individual values.
-Each tree $\tau_t$ is represented by a look up table ($\textrm{LUT}_t$) that considers the result of $V$ instances of \textsc{Bin Engines}.
-Each \textsc{Bin Engine} processes one of the input variables $x_v$ whose result $b_v$ is the bin index of the flattened tree $t$.
-The $\textrm{LUT}_t$ associates the list of bin indices $\{b_0, \ldots, b_{V-1}\}$ with the output score of the tree, $O_t$.
+Each flattened tree $\tau_t$ is represented by a look up table $\textrm{LUT}_t$ that considers the result of $V$ instances of \textsc{Bin Engines}.
+Each \textsc{Bin Engine} processes one of the input variables $x_v$ whose result $b_v$ is the bin index of the flattened tree $\tau_t$.
+Each $\textrm{LUT}_t$ associates the list of bin indices $\{b_0, \ldots, b_{V-1}\}$ with the output score of the tree $\tau_t$, $O_t$.
 The set of output scores from all $T$ trees is combined and transformed, if necessary, in the \textsc{Score Processor}, which is the firmware implementation of \textsc{Score Normalizer}.
-The transformation is a trivial one for AdaBoost whereas gradient boost (GradBoost) applies the $\tanh$ function to the sum \cite{Friedman2001GreedyFA}.
+The transformation is a trivial one for AdaBoost whereas gradient boost (GradBoost) applies the $\tanh$ function to the sum of individual response scores \cite{Friedman2001GreedyFA}.
 A description of the $\tanh$ implementation is given in appendix \ref{appendix:score_normalize} (figure \ref{fig:piecewise}).
 Finally, each set is duplicated $T$ times for $T$ trees in the forest.

 The heart of the \textsc{Evaluation Processor} is the \textsc{Bin Engine}, whose design localizes the data so that the output score can be assigned.
 Being the most important and computationally taxing component of the circuit, two \textsc{Bin Engines} are employed and optimized for specific situations, corresponding to the two bin algorithms mentioned in the rest of the section.

 We note here that the cut-based method is implemented separately.
 The details are given in appendix \ref{appendix:fw_cutbased}.